Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_waterdropplet.md

 $$
 v(t) = gt - \frac{1}{m}\int_{0}^{t} \beta (v(t'))v(t')^2 \mathrm{d}t.
-$$
+$$ (eq:vt)

 This did not help much yet, as we have expressed $v(t)$ as an integral of the function $v(t)$, and that is just the quantity we are looking for.
-However, by repeated substitution of the expression for $v(t)$ �in itself� and by assuming that $\beta$ is time-independent, the following approximation for the drop velocity $v(t)$ is found:
+However, by repeated substitution of the expression for $v(t)$ "in itself" and by assuming that $\beta$ is time-independent, the following approximation for the drop velocity $v(t)$ is found:

 $$
 v(t) = v_0 + gt - \frac{1}{3}\frac{\beta}{m}g^2t^3 + \frac{2}{15}\left(\frac{\beta}{m}\right)^2 g^3t^5 + ...
-$$
+$$ (eq:vterms)

 The four terms in the expression for $v(t)$ are the initial velocity, the free drop term, the first order correction and the second order correction, respectively.
 From further theory, it follows that for this experiment the first order correction is sufficient, provided
 $t < 0.7$ s.
 In that case, the second order correction is negligibly small compared to the first order correction.
-It turns out that the this condition for the drop time is met in the experiment.\\
+It turns out that the this condition for the drop time is met in the experiment.\
 In {numref}`Experiment2_waterdropplet:fig:relative_error` curves for the drop velocity and the drop distance have been plotted, indicating the error with respect to the exact solution if only the first order term in Eq. {eq}`vterms` is included.
 In this, for the first order term $C_D=0.4$ has been taken, the constant value for a spherical droplet also used for {numref}`CdRe`.
 Given the maximum drop time of about 0.6 s, the error is less than 1\% for the drop velocity and less that 0.3\% for the drop distance.
 In this experiment we neglect these errors.
 Note that the larger values of $C_D$, occurring for the smaller velocities at the start of the drop trajectory, apparently do not play a significant role.

 ```{figure} /figures/Experiment_2_waterdropplet/figuur4.eps